 Best for Compact and Mirrorless Cameras: Joby GorillaPod 1K Kit at Amazon

 "Has a max weight capacity of 2.2 pounds."

-Best for Portability: Manfrotto PIXI Mini Tripod at Amazon
+Most Portable: Manfrotto PIXI Mini Travel Tripod at Amazon

 "Makes aligning straight shots on uneven surfaces simple."